A Guide to Mortgage Lender Bonds

 - mortgage servicers

-To determine whether you need to purchase surety insurance, contact whatever government agency regulates mortgage professional licensing in your state.
+To determine whether you need to purchase surety insurance, contact the government agency that regulates mortgage professional licensing in your state.